Haiti: The Philadelphia Impact

 Many Haitian community associations and religious groups provided immediate personal help.
 Nonprofit organizations gave legal information and advice.
 Elected officials provided individualized services to Haitian constituents.
 Hospitals and healthcare providers donated their services.
 Members of the public contributed food, materials, and money to the relief effort.

-In addition, in March 2010, the William Penn Foundation announced that the Welcoming Center received a grant from the Foundation to coordinate assistance to the Greater Philadelphia Haitian community.
-Under this grant, the Welcoming Center has worked with numerous Haitian community organizations and BIA-recognized legal services providers to help the Haitian community with support in three areas: Legal Information and Assistance; Employment Information and Assistance; and Community Group and Individual Needs.
+Shortly after the quake, the William Penn Foundation made a grant to the Welcoming Center to coordinate assistance to the Greater Philadelphia Haitian community.
+Under this grant, the Welcoming Center worked with numerous Haitian community organizations and BIA-recognized legal services providers to help the Haitian community with support in three areas: Legal Information and Assistance; Employment Information and Assistance; and Community Group and Individual Needs.

 THIS WEB PAGE HAS INFORMATION FOR: